Scientific Name

 Description

-Sedum × rubrotinctum is a popular succulent with sprawling stems covered with tightly packed, glossy green leaves strongly flushed with bright red when exposed to full sun.
+Sedum × rubrotinctum is a popular succulent with sprawling stems covered in tightly packed, glossy green leaves that are strongly flushed with bright red when exposed to full sun.
 It can grow up to 8 inches (20 cm) tall.
-The leaves are bean-shaped, up to 0.8 inches (2 cm) long, and arranged spirally around the fleshy stems.
+The leaves are bean-shaped, arranged spirally around the fleshy stems, and can measure up to 0.8 inches (2 cm) long.

 Hardiness